mitodl/mit_lti_flask_sample/docs/tutorial.rst

 implementation that provides a starting point for a custom LTI provider.
 It is one of a series of LTI providers written for popular frameworks and using the Python LTI library, PyLTI.
-Additional sample LTI providers for other Python frameworks are listed on the PyLTI Github site, `https://github.com/mitodl/pylti
+Additional sample LTI providers for other Python frameworks are listed on the PyLTI GitHub site, `https://github.com/mitodl/pylti
 <https://github.com/mitodl/pylti>`_.
 While these LTI provider examples can
 be used with any LTI consumer, they were created for use with edX.
 Integrating